groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/metadata-signatures/sign-excel-metadata-groupdocs-net/_index.md

 options.Signatures.AddRange(signatures); // Add all metadata signatures to the options
 ```

+**Key Points About Metadata Types**:
+- **String values**: Perfect for author names, department codes, or custom identifiers
+- **DateTime**: Automatically creates tamper-evident timestamps
+- **Numeric values**: Useful for version numbers, amounts, or sequential IDs
+- **Mixed types**: You can combine different data types in a single signing operation

-### Step 2: Sign and Save the Document
+### Step 2: Execute the Signing Process

-With the metadata options configured, you can now sign your document and save it.
+With your metadata configured, here's how to sign and save your Excel file:

 ```csharp
 using GroupDocs.Signature.Options;